Things to Do in Lesotho in February

 Best Activities in February

-Maletsunyane Falls abseiling and waterfall viewing
+Maletsunyane Falls Abseil and Hiking

 February Events & Festivals